Zymo-Research/miqScoreNGSReadCountPublic/README.md

 We would like to thank the following, without whom this would not have happened:
 * The Python Foundation
 * The staff at Zymo Research
-* The microbiomics community for making us aware of this need
 * Our customers

 ---------------------------------------------------------------------------------------------------------------------